netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 >
 >Ansible Automation Platform is a single, flexible automation technology that can be used across diverse network devices and other IT domains, making it easy to automate entire network and IT processes.

-Of course, you could add IPAM data manually via the Web Interface, but when you are dealing with a lot of data that can quickly become tedious and prone to human error.
+Of course, you could add IPAM data manually via the Web Interface, but when you are dealing with a lot of data that can quickly become tedious is error prone.
 Integrating Ansible with NetBox is quick and easy, and within a few minutes you can be running Ansible playbooks to Create, Read, Update and Delete (CRUD operations in computer programming terms) NetBox data programmatically via the REST API.

-Also, as any Network Engineer / IT Pro looking to expand their skill set knows, Automation is becoming critical to outsmart the complexity of modern networks - by adding some Ansible knowledge to your armory, you will stay ahead of the game!
+Also, as any Network Engineer / IT Pro looking to expand their skill set knows, Automation is becoming critical for managing modern networks, so by adding some Ansible knowledge to your armory, you will stay ahead of the game!

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: